Production Security Headers: The Three Shields Every Web Application Needs

 preload

-max-age=31536000— Remember this rule for 1 year (31,536,000 seconds)includeSubDomains— Apply this rule to all subdomains toopreload— Request inclusion in the browser's built-in HSTS list
+max-age=31536000— Remember this rule for 1 yearincludeSubDomains— Apply this rule to all subdomains toopreload— Request inclusion in the browser's built-in HSTS list

 The Preload List: The Ultimate Protection

+Browsers maintain a hardcoded list of domains that require HTTPS, called the HSTS preload list.
 To get on the list, submit your domain at hstspreload.org.

 Key insight: HSTS eliminates the attack window that exists during the HTTP-to-HTTPS upgrade.
-It's not enough to support HTTPS—you must enforce it from the first byte.
+It's not enough to support HTTPS — you must enforce it from the first byte.

 The Critical Warning